Oceans77/Moriarty-Project/README.md

 # ![](images/1.png)
 # What IS Moriarty?
 - Advanced Information Gathering And Osint Tool
-- Moriarty is a tool that tries to find good informations about the phone number that you provied;
+- Moriarty is a tool that tries to find good information about the phone number that you provide;

 ->Tries To Find Owner Of The Number

 ->Tries To Find Risk Level Of The Number

-->Tries To Find Location,Time Zone Of The Number,Carrier
+->Tries To Find Location, Time Zone Of The Number, Carrier

 ->Tries To Find Social Media Platforms That The Number Is Registered